top of page

 Research

-The Nayar laboratory is focused on the biology of therapeutic resistance in breast cancer.
-Dr. Nayar recently identified a subset of estrogen receptor-positive (ER+) breast cancer that is resistant to ER-targeted therapy by acquiring mutations in the growth factor molecule HER2.
-The laboratory aims to understand the underlying mechanism(s) by which a tumor becomes resistant to targeted therapy, employing this subset of breast cancer as a model.
+The Nayar laboratory is focused on the biology of therapeutic resistance in breast and ovarian cancer.
+Dr. Nayar recently identified a subset of breast cancer that becomes resistant to targeted therapy by acquiring mutations in other oncogenes.
+The laboratory aims to understand the underlying mechanism(s) by which a tumor becomes resistant to targeted therapy.

 Nayaretal.jpg